Wondering which Polaris’s pressure-side pool cleaner to get?

 Our Bottom Line

-All four models are an excellent choices for most in-ground pool owners.
-They are well-made, and they do a great job cleaning.
+All four models are an excellent choice for most in-ground pool owners.
+They are well-made, and they do a great job cleaning your pool.
+The model that works for you will depend upon what you’re looking for.